-Neobank Business Models: Exploring Solutions for Improved Profitability
+Banking Business Models: Neobank Solutions for Higher Profitability

 As digitalization continues rocking the finance and banking industry amid the pandemic, customer interactions have largely shifted from brick-and-mortar bank branches to the so-called neobanks or challenger banks.

-There are over 250 neobanks in the world now, with dozens of apps that are about to be launched.
+There are over 400 neobanks in the world now, with dozens of apps that are about to be launched.
 However, it still remains unclear how many of these projects are profitable today, and how many will ever actually return a sustainable profit.
 Although we know the success stories of such giants like Revolut, Monzo, or Chime that are already valued at billions of dollars, it’s not the same thing with smaller market players.
-The common challenge for neobanks is that they face increasing costs, while the margins generated per customer remain low thanks to the offering of free services or higher saving account interest rates.

 First of all, let’s briefly recall the pillars of the neobank concept and the main features that distinguish it from a traditional brick-and-mortar institution.

 Neobank is a fully digital bank that doesn’t have any physical branches and functions exclusively online.
 Users can perform their common finance operations from money transfers to asset management via neobank’s mobile app or website.
 Depending on whether a neobank has a banking license, it provides financial services independently or via a partner bank.

 Challenger banks boast lower fees (as they do not have to pay the costs of running physical branches), better customer service (rapid digital bank account or deposit paychecks opening is available even for customers with poor credit history, and it’s a few days faster compared to traditional banks), and better technology (conservative and bureaucratic physical banks are not as fast in applying the cutting-edge solutions).